-Use these pages to prepare for major changes TABC will be making to license types, fees and technology on Sept.
+Changes to license types, fees and technology took effect Sept.
 1, 2021.
-If your business currently holds a license or permit, or if you plan to apply for one this year, we’ve included the following information for you:
+If your business currently holds a license or permit, or if you plan to apply for one, we’ve included the following information for you:

 - Timelines for submitting certain applications to TABC.

-- How the application process and fees will change.
+- How the application process and fees have changed.